Twproject supply an easy-to-use graphical Gantt editor. You can find it at the top of the wbs bar.

 Move down: move current phase down

-Back pan: move starting from the bottom of the critical path
+Back Pan: shifts starting from the end of the critical path

-ToDo: allows you to add a new ToDo on the row your focusing
+To-Do Add: allows you to add To-Dos on the row where the focus is

 When the current phase is highlighted, use the keyboard to move up/down, left /right, delete it by pressing ctrl+[UP7DOWN/LEFT/RIGHT] or ctrl+[DEL].